FoA-game/Lower-Nuovartica/EP1/stories.md

 "You can see them again.
 Spend happy time with them." a voice replied flatly.
 "Morpheus is real enough.
 For you, what difference does it make?"

-## LN D - Demolition Notice
+## LN D - Recruitment Notice

 Dear Downtown Residents,

-We extend our deepest greetings to you as well as our regrets for the message we must convey.
-In alignment with our city’s future development plans and sustainability goals, we are initiating a crucial infrastructure project - the Arcadix Dam - to secure the long-term welfare of human society.

-However, we must acknowledge that implementing this project will result in the submergence of the entire lower area.
-We are acutely aware of the significant and direct impact this decision will have on your lives.
-Therefore, we pledge to take all necessary measures to ensure your smooth relocation and proper resettlement.

-New Housing Arrangements: You will be relocated to new residential areas equipped with basic amenities to ensure the quality of your living standards.

-New Employment Opportunities: We will create new job opportunities to help you rebuild your life.
-We firmly believe that meaningful work can enhance personal value.

-Addiction Intervention and Support: We will provide professional mental health support and treatment services to help those who have developed a dependency on electronic drugs and virtual reality gradually overcome these dependencies.

-We look forward to building a brighter and better future with you in our new community.

-Sincerely,
+We extend our sincerest greetings and share an important message filled with hope for the future.
+We are now recruiting new team members for the Atlas Project and invite you to join us as part of the driving force behind the revival of Auroria.
+This grand endeavor aims to establish lifelines of water, electricity, and networks across the entire continent, paving the way for a prosperous and stable society.

+**Available Positions and Work Locations**
+- Position Types: There are openings in various fields, including engineering, logistics support, resource allocation, and management.
+- Work Locations: Nuovartica or Fortress (based on job assignments).

+**Salary and Benefits**
+- Hourly Pay: Based on job responsibilities and experience, hourly rates range from 20 to 40 Aurium
+- Housing: Free housing with essential living facilities will be provided to all hired employees.
+- Career Development: Opportunities for professional training and career advancement to help you grow.

+**Addiction Intervention and Support**
+- For residents who have developed dependencies on electronic drugs or virtual reality devices, we offer professional mental health services and detox treatments.
+Tailored programs will be developed based on individual needs to help you overcome these dependencies effectively.

+**How to Apply**
+- If you are interested in joining, please <u>click here</u> to register your information and submit your application.

+Let us join hands to build a new future for Auroria!

+Sincerely,<br>
-Civilization Restoration Committee in White Tower
+The White Tower Council

 ## LN E - Black Redemption